-Once you build a community that trusts you, you can use your platform for marketing products and services to benefit your audience.
+Once you build a community that trusts you, you can use your platform to market products and services to benefit your audience.

-Of course, every sale is leaving you with a monetary benefit too.
+Of course, every sale leaves you with a monetary benefit, too.

 Start with this; first, be very particular and pick out the right product to sell to your audience and help them make a wise decision.